 4. Write Brief Emails

 Having your customer open your email is the first step.
 The next one is getting them to read it.
 You want to capture your customer's attention at the beginning of the email.
-This is one of the most important email marketing tips you must not ignore.
+This is one of the essential email marketing tips you must not ignore.

 Your messaging should be concise, clear, and to the point.
 Your customer should get the message right away and act on it.
-You want whatever you're offering your customer to be tempting enough that they head to your website to find out more information.
+You want whatever you're offering your customer to be tempting enough that they head to your website for more information.

 Some ways to keep your emails brief while still getting your information across include: